• Improve this Doc

 reset-baseline

-Resets baseline computations (starts to compute baseline from the current traffic).
+Resets baseline computations (starts computing the baseline from current traffic).

 Syntax